An Upper Bound for the Number of Rectangulations of a Planar Point Set: Rectangulation Preliminaries

 Given a vertex \textit{a} of a rectangulation \textit{G}, we denote as $(a, G)$ the segment in $G$ containing $a$.
 We consider $(a, G)$ and $(a, G')$ as distinct segments, even if they are geometrically identical.
 For example, in Figures 1(b) and 1(c), the segments $(a, G)$ and $(a, G')$ are geometrically identical, but we consider these as distinct segments.
 An \textit{intersection} is defined as an endpoint of one segment lying in the interior of another segment or on $B$.
 We define the \textit{degree} of a segment $(a, G)$ as the number of intersections on $(a, G)$.
 For instance, in Figures 1(b) and 1(c), the segments $(a, G)$ and $(a, G')$ have degrees of 2 and 3, respectively.
 Note that no segment has degree smaller than 2, because the two endpoints of each segment are intersections by definition.

 For an integer $j\ge 2$ and a rectangulation $G$, we denote by $d_j(G)$ the number of segments of degree $j$ in $G$.
 For example, with respect to the rectangulations in Figures 1(b) and 1(c), we have that $d_2(G)=2$ and $d_2(G')=1$.
-Finally, the expected value of $d_j(G)$ for a rectangulation chosen uniformly from $R(P)$ is denoted as $\hat{d}_j(P).$ In other words,
+Finally, the expected value of $d_j(G)$ for a rectangulation chosen uniformly from $R(\pts)$ is denoted as $\hat{d}_j(\pts).$ In other words,

-For a point $a\in P$ and a rectangulation $G$, consider the segment $s=(a, G)$.
-We define the operation of \textit{flipping} $s$ as follows.
-First, we switch the orientation of the segment from horizontal to vertical or vice versa.
-If the degree of $s$ is greater than two, then this switch leads to segments with endpoints that are not contained in the interior of other segments or in $B$.
-We extend all of these segments until they intersect with either another segment or $B$.
-For example, Figures \ref{b}(a) and \ref{b}(b) depict a flip of the segment containing $a$.

 Consider segments $s_1=(a_1,G)$ and $s_2=(a_2,G)$ such that an endpoint $t$ of $s_1$ is contained in the interior of $s_2$.
 We define \textit{rotating} the intersection $t$ as shortening $s_2$ until one of its endpoints becomes $t$, and then extending $s_1$ until it hits another segment or $B$.
-Figure \ref{b}(c) depicts a rotation of the intersection $t$ from Figure \ref{b}(a).
+Parts (a) and (b) of Figure \ref{c} depict a rotation of the intersection $t_1$.
 A rotation is \textit{non-valid} if an endpoint of another segment is contained in $s_2$ before the rotation but not after it.
 Figure \ref{c} depicts one valid rotation and one non-valid rotation.

-Throughout the paper we refer to left and right endpoints of a segment.
+In the following, we sometimes refer to left and right endpoints of a segment.
 This notation applies only to horizontal segments.
 One can handle vertical segments by symmetrically considering top and bottom endpoints.

 Every segment of degree $i>2$ can be shortened by applying a valid rotation.
 Indeed, let $s=(a, G)$ be a segment of degree $i>2$.
 Let $t$ be the rightmost intersection on $s$ that is not the right endpoint of $s$.
 Without loss of generality, we assume that $t$ is to the right of $p$ (otherwise, we symmetrically define $t$ as the leftmost intersection on $s$ that is not the left endpoint).
 By definition, the rotation of $t$ is valid and shortens $s$, as asserted.
 For an example of this, see the segment of $a$ in Figure \ref{c}.